 The state, as a result, continues to enforce tougher laws and sentences to combat the issue.
 The basics state that a person with a .08 percent BAC or higher is driving under the influence.
 For drivers under 21, the BAC level drops to .02 percent, and for commercial drivers the BAC percentage is .04.

 If convicted for a first-time DUI, the defendant can expect a license suspension from 30 to 120 days; two to 30 days in jail; fines of between $200 and $500; ninety days of alcohol or substance abuse treatment; and community labor of 48 hours to 30 days.
 For the second and subsequent offenses, the penalties increase exponentially, and may also include the addition of an ignition interlock device – essentially a breathalyzer attached to the vehicle which will not allow it to start if the driver has a BAC higher than .02.

 McNeely Stephenson of New Albany has the Experience You Need

 An accusation is a long way from a conviction, and the attorneys of McNeely Stephenson have the experience to defend you from the charges against you.
 We know the system, we know the protocol, and we know how DUI works in Kentucky.
 We know the law, and will work to use that knowledge to give you every advantage in the courtroom.

 McNeely Stephenson, a law firm in New Albany, Indiana, has faithfully served the people and communities of Indiana and Kentucky for several years in a variety of legal areas.
 We have the experience and resources to help.
-To ask a question or to set up a consultation, contact us online or call us at 812.725.8224.
+To ask a question or to set up a free consultation, contact us online or call us at 812.725.8224.